We're here to help

 Unfortunately, you will still find it in your policy documents.
 The insurer writes these themselves, so we can't change them.
 But we are always here to help explain them in plain English.

-For more jargon explanations, feel free to check out this handy insurance-jargon buster.
-Or our guide to more insurance terminology for beginners.
+For more jargon explanations, feel free to check out this handy insurance jargon-buster.

 Have any other questions?
 Particularly frustrating piece of jargon giving you headaches?
 You can always have a chat with our team on 0345 222 5391.